sourcegraph/handbook/content/people-ops/impact-reviews.md

 As the last step in this cycle, managers will write their own review for their direct report, have time to review their direct report’s feedback, and will release the feedback packets through Lattice once reviewed.

+#### Instances where timing may not align with your planned leave:

+With any type of review cycle, we know that no cycle is perfect.
+You may find that the timing intersects with formal upcoming leave that you may have planned.
+If you have any of these types of leave that you know will intersect with your 2-week Impact review cycle, please email people-ops@sourcegraph.com for an exception:

+- Paid time off (PTO)
+- Parental bonding leave
+- Bereavement leave
+- A medical leave of absence

 ### A note on the "10%" questions:

 You may have noticed the question "Tell me what I can do 10% more of or better" in some of the reviews.
 The 10% metric centers around the idea that small, incremental changes are less daunting and seem more attainable, but actually often result in a larger impact.
 [People resist change for a variety of reasons.](https://hbr.org/2012/09/ten-reasons-people-resist-chang)